Ishankoradia/ML-segmentation-data-prep-and-visualization/README.md

 for the Oxford-IIIT Pet Dataset (famous cats-dogs dataset) that can be downloaded here https://www.robots.ox.ac.uk/~vgg/data/pets/

 ## Learning
-My main aim behind working this out was to understand the Image Segmentation task and the complexty behind it.
+My aim behind working this out was to understand the Image Segmentation task and the complexty behind it.
 And also practise to write a clean and concise code that is easier to debug.

 ## Challenges
+The main challenge I faced was when I was translating the visualization code in julia.
+It was a little tricky to draw segmentation annotations on the image, it was not as straight forward as it was in python.

-## Technologies used
+## Languages used
-- Vue.js for front-end
-- Laravel for back-end
-- an account on pusher.com for building websocket connections
-- Laravel echo with pusher-js to listen on the channels for events
+- Python 3.8
+- Julia 1.6